turingschool/curriculum/source/level_1/jsattend.markdown

 Zimmerman, Douglas, 50309, T.Harkin, C.Grassley, L.Boswell
 ```

-Pretty cool?
-If you'd like, go back to the `Legislator` attribute list and see what other interesting data you could include.
-What would it look like to have the names read like "E.Norton (D)" for their party?
-Or how about "Rep E.Norton (D)"?
+#### Extra Challenges

+1. Output the party in parens like `"E.Norton (D)"`
+2. Prefix the name with their title `"Sen"`, `"Rep"`, or `"Del"`

 ## Iteration 5: Form Letters

 Every organization has to generate form letters and somehow it seems to always be a pain in the neck.
 Here's one way we could do it with Ruby and HTML.

-#### Step 0: Framework & Goals
+### Step 0: Framework & Goals

 First, I wrote a barebones letter using HTML and named it `form_letter.html`.
 Open up that html file in another window so you'll see what it should look like.
 I also created a directory called `form_letters` inside my project's directory.
 Next, add a method to your `JSAttend` class like this:

 ```ruby
   def create_form_letters